 It is also extremely difficult to do at scale, as the ordinary task of community-detection (i.e., “clustering,” or picking small sets of devices that likely belong to one user out of a noisy graph) is notoriously fraught with quality and instability issues on massive input graphs that contain tens of billions of nodes (device identifiers).

 The quest to construct these users at a very high level of rigor has driven data scientists across the industry to new frontiers of research in graph algorithms and machine learning on graphs.
 Data scientists have found it possible to deliver on this vision of user identity that faithfully represents the underlying reality with the kind of quality that is required of even the most demanding of measurement tasks.

 For those who are brave enough to try to build out a cross-device capability, and to get it right, the task will run far beyond co-occurrence (devices seen together) and breadth-first search (devices also seen with those devices seen together).
 For those choosing the more expeditious route, get ready for more sophisticated buyers who are starting to understand this.

 My advice to the brands, agencies, and enterprises that are evaluating graphs is to ask some probing questions to gauge the vendors’ understanding of the consumers behind the devices.
 If a vendor gives a variant of “find the devices seen together, then you have users; find other devices associated to that first group, then you have households,” you may have chosen… poorly.
-If, on the other hand your vendor understands that devices are not users, that households, properly conceived, are composed of users (and shared devices), and can offer you some explanation of how they’re dealing with these issues – then you may have found the “X” that marks the spot, and the Holy Grail is imminent.
+If, on the other hand your vendor understands that devices are not people – then you may have found the “X” that marks the spot, and the Holy Grail is imminent.

 Read More >